Reedyuk/blue-falcon/README.md

 ## Basic Usage

-Include the library in your own KMP project as a dependancy on your common target.
+Include the library in your own KMP project as a dependency on your common target.

 ```
-commonMain.dependancies {
+commonMain.dependencies {
     implementation("dev.bluefalcon:blue-falcon:1.2.0")
 }
 ```